 But—what is the occult?

-We know the names of some occult practices from the Bible, such as magic, necromancy and witchcraft.
-But most people do not understand what makes these occult.
-So, for example, if they know someone practicing as a ‘witch’ they condemn it, but if they know someone practicing as a ‘Christian’ yet doing the same thing, they fail to condemn it because they don’t understand what witchcraft is.
+We know the names of some occult practices from the Bible, such as magic, necromancy and witchcraft, but often do not understand what makes them occult.
+So, for example, if a person knows someone who openly practices as a witch, they judge it correctly, but if they know someone practicing as a ‘Christian’ yet unwittingly doing the same things, they fail to judge correctly because they do not understand what witchcraft is.

-We need a clear and accurate definition of the occult.
-What confusion and ignorance there is in Charismatic circles!—and, indeed, in much of the Church and in the world.
+But what confusion and ignorance there is in Charismatic circles!
 As a result, there is widespread disobedience to God’s commands for spiritual practices.
 And there is widespread suffering when people make contact with demons during occult spiritual practices: they suffer compulsive thoughts, irrational fears and even outright poltergeist attacks.
-But we have been warned.
-The Bible DOES warn us of plagues, gall and wormwood that await those who become involved in forbidden spiritual practices, whether deliberately or through ignorance.
-And we have been warned that Satan masquerades as an angel of light; and so also do his emissaries, pastors and teachers.
+But the Bible DOES warn us of the troubles — plagues, gall, and wormwood — that befall those who become involved in forbidden spiritual practices, whether deliberately or through ignorance.

 - Occult practice is based on a belief that communion with God comes through subjective, supernatural experience.
 (This is not meant to deny the supernatural nature of true Christianity, or our personal experiences of salvation and sanctification, as is explained below.
 On the other hand, neither do we deny the reality of occult experience: we acknowledge it and warn against it.